-Furthermore, even in cases where a representative may be entitled to delegate to assistants the recording and monitoring of due dates, once a file passed into the representative's domain because it was forwarded to him for further prosecution, he could no longer assume that his assistants had reliably completed all the duties delegated to them.
-His professional prudence demanded, moreover, that he not only carried out random checks of the diaries, but also verified the calculation of time limits once the file was handed over to him.
-This belonged to his own duty of care that could not be delegated (cf. T 1561/05 of 17 October 2006, points 2.2.1 and 2.2.2 of the Reasons; T 439/06 of 31 January 2007, point 10 of the Reasons).
+Furthermore, even in cases where a representative may be entitled to delegate to assistants the recording and monitoring of due dates, once a file passes into the representative's domain because it is forwarded to him for further prosecution, he may no longer assume that his assistants reliably completed all the duties delegated to them.
+His professional prudence demands, moreover, that he does not only carry out random checks of the diaries, but also that he verifies the calculation of time limits once the file has been handed over to him.
+This belongs to his own duty of care that cannot be delegated (cf. T 1561/05 of 17 October 2006, points 2.2.1 and 2.2.2 of the Reasons; T 439/06 of 31 January 2007, point 10 of the Reasons).

-In the present case, the appellant confirmed at the oral proceedings that the attorneys at M&C had not established an individual crosschecking concerning the files under their responsibility that might have enabled the appellant's European representative to verify the time limit.
+In the present case, the appellant confirmed at the oral proceedings that the attorneys at M&C had not established an individual crosschecking system concerning the files under their personal responsibility that would have enabled the appellant's European representative to check the time limit when the memo dated 26 August 2004 was forwarded to him.